Skip to main content

 • New Investigator Award

-The KRESCENT program New Investigator Award is awarded to researchers (within three years of their first faculty appointment) who have clearly demonstrated excellence during their pre-doctoral and post-doctoral training in kidney disease and provides salary support for up to three years of the faculty appointment at the rank of Assistant Professor or equivalent at a Canadian University.
+The KRESCENT program New Investigator Award is awarded to researchers (within three years of their first faculty appointment) who have clearly demonstrated excellence during their pre-doctoral and post-doctoral training in kidney disease.
+This award provides salary support for up to three years of the faculty appointment at the rank of Assistant Professor or equivalent at a Canadian University.
 The purpose of this award is to support the recipient in becoming established as a fully independent investigator in the field of kidney disease.

 Anticipated Competition Timelines*